hugoh00/e-health-2021-assignment/readme.rst

 Dashboard is just a basic staging post to send the admin/user elsewhere Data is where the graphs will be shown
 Completed Questionnaires is shown !!!!
-I have set users to Pending or Accepted in status maybe my db data will be required
+I have set users to Pending or Accepted in status maybe my db data will be required if your db setup is different

 Questionnaire - If admin accesses this it will be all locked If User accesses it they will be able to enter details into the questionnaire Once submitted the questionnaire inputs will all be disabled unless admin rejects the questionnaire then they will be set to Rejected

+If rejected user will gain access to alter data again